biednick/RestStopRater/README.md

 The format of the tweet is extremely important.
 Any variation from this format will cause the script to work improperly.

 @RestStopRater

 I-xxx MM yy [zB]

 a

 b

 c

 d

+Note there is only one newline between lines, one space for each whitespace, and no spaces at the end of each line.

 The second line, I-xxx MM yy [zB], represents the name of the rest stop.
 Names in the appropriate format can be found by using [this app](https://play.google.com/store/apps/details?id=com.insofttech.reststops&hl=en) for Android or a similar rest stop finding app for iOS.